pybind/pybind11/docs/advanced.rst

        v.push_back(1);
     }

-and call it as follows from Python:
+and call it from Python, the following happens:

 .. code-block:: python